cjgiridhar/galex/README.md

 - Scaling: Gunicorn works on multiple worker processes (eliminates GIL), Setting on Heroku dynamo is WEB_CONCURRENCY=3
 - Memory Handling: Used --max-requests 1200 on unicorn to restart a worker once 1200 requests are done
 - Async requests: Could also work with gevent (greenlets) for better handling of I/O requests
-- Throttling of Requests: UserRateThrottle for rest apis
+- Throttling of Requests: UserRateThrottle for Rest APIs

 Testing: